 Braised cabbage might sound bland and boring but it doesn’t have to be.
-In this post, I share a vary tasty way of cooking cabbage with chilli and potatoes amongst other things.
-My mum made it for me recently, and I liked it so much, I stole her recipe ;)
+In this post, I share a vary tasty way of cooking cabbage with chilli and potatoes – a recipe I stole from my mum.

 This is a great recipe for using up leftover cabbage and any other veggies you have lurking around in the fridge.
 It’s also a really good meat-free meal that will fill you up and nourish at the same time.